tezansahu/Berkeley_Clock_Synchronization/README.md

 ## Problem Statement

-The variant of the Berkeley Clock Synchronization algorithm implemented by us tries to solve the issue caused in distributed environments due to different unsynchronized local clocks by providing.
+The variant of the Berkeley Clock Synchronization algorithm implemented by us tries to solve the issue caused in distributed environments due to different unsynchronized local clocks by providing a fault-tolerant averaging of time differences.

 Our system contains a master node and a set of slave nodes that periodically query master node to get the synchronized time for the system.